Triumph Tiger Trail: History

 The 750 cc model was first shown by the factory at the 1980 Paris motorcycle show and introduced for the 1981/1982 season.
 Bike magazine reported that the French importers were to have entered two 750 cc Tiger Trail bikes in the Paris-Dakar Rally.
 Certainly, French magazine Moto Verte entered and reported upon a 750 cc Tiger Trail in the Paris-Tunis rally and whilst failing to finish, praised the engine feeling only suspension adjustments rather a complete chassis redesign was needed.

 Competition success soon came in June 1981 when Tony Beaumont of the Federation of Police Motor Clubs team sponsored by British Petroleum beat BMW R80G/S and Japanese opposition to win the 750 cc and above class of the Rallye des Pyrénées, a tough on/off-road timed race.
 Triumph exploited this fact both in press advertisements and in a publicity poster featuring their sales manager Bob Haines leaping through the air upon a TR7T, describing it as "The Bike For Adventure".
 An Englishman, Jez Billing, rode a suitably modified 750 cc Tiger Trail in his around-the-world attempt from 1986 to 1988.

 White Tiger Trails were also made for the Gulf Petroleum sponsored Royal Military Police display team.
-The frames of these white Tigers omitted the pillion footrest brackets whilst the silencer was of a different box-type design and their tanks sported metal badges instead of decals and being of later Italian manufacture, had 'flip-up' petrol caps.
+The frames of these white Tigers omitted the pillion footrest brackets to accommodate the new silencer which was of a different box-type design whilst their tanks sported metal badges instead of decals and being of later Italian manufacture, had 'flip-up' petrol caps.
 The front mudguard also had a perforated lower end.